 Dino the Green-winged macaw, or as I call him, my “Big Red Bug“

 It was love at first sight!
-I went with a friend to pick up some food for his parrots, from a breeder in Spain and sat in a big aviary with several other macaws and cockatoos, was one lone macaw at the other end of the aviary.
+I went with a friend to pick up some food for his parrots, from a breeder in Spain and sat in a big aviary with several other macaws and cockatoos, was one lone macaw at the other end.
 I was drawn to him immediately.
 Went into the aviary, put my hand up to his perch and he crawled straight on it and cuddled up against me.
 Well that was it, instant bonding. 🙂

-I had never had a parrot before, let alone a macaw, never thought I would but I end up starting out with the world’s second biggest macaw!
+I had never had a parrot before, let alone a macaw, never thought I would but I ended up starting out with the world’s second biggest macaw!
 Right away, I got on every parrot forum to find out his needs.
 Never needed to find out how to handle him, that came naturally from day one.
-He set the rules, I abided by them.
+He set the rules, which I had to abide by.
 Perfect harmony.

 The relationship I have with Dino continues to grow by the day.
 We are inseparable.
 We’re at the point, we know what each other are thinking, before we’ve even thought it!
-He has pulled me through these tough times.
+He has pulled me through tough times.
 There is not a single day that passes, where he doesn’t make me laugh over some crazy antic of his.
 Green-winged macaws are known as Gentle Giants in aviculture and how gentle he is.
 He holds onto my cheek oh so gently with that massive beak, while I scratch the back of his neck.
 In 8 years, he has never hurt me once, well, except for one time I mistook aggression for playfulness.
 He took an instant dislike to someone and went into all out attack mode.
 Having never seen that before, I thought he was showing off.
 The moves are very similar.
 I went to pick him up and he bit my finger really hard.
 Didn’t draw blood, but left a deep dent.
 I’ve never made the same mistake since.
-In fact, he’s only reacted once more like that, when a kid decided to prod him through his cage bars, with a stick!

 Daddy is Gary (aka Dino by many!)
 I will be 60 this year.
 I’m from Worcester, England, froze my bits off in Canada for 11 years and sunbathed in Spain for 12.
-Have been mosquito bitten in Belize for 6 years.
-Lived my first couple of years in Corozal in northern Belize, but now live in Santa Elena, in the middle, inland part.
+Have been in Belize for 6 years.
+Lived my first couple of years in Corozal in northern Belize, but have since lived in Santa Elena, in the middle, inland part.
 Prefer the scenery here.
 All hilly & jungly.

 The first photo on this page shows Dino sat by himself in the aviary where I first saw him.
 The second photo is everything I moved to Belize with.
 Dino & 2 suitcases!
 The third photo is Dino’s aviary and our round, yurt style house, with palm branches thrown over the tin roof to try and keep the sun off.
 Only worked for a few months before they completely shriveled up.